Can You Get Disability For Arthritis?

 Depending on the exact diagnoses, symptoms, and other medical evidence involved, arthritis could match one of several possible medical listings in the Immune System Disorders or Musculoskeletal Disorders categories.
 Don’t worry if you can’t satisfy the strict requirements of the listings.
 It is much easier to prove disability through Option #2 below.

-Option #2: Show Inability to Sustain Full Time Work
+Option #2: Show the Inability to Sustain Full-Time Work

 Most people who are awarded disability benefits do not meet or equal a medical listing.
 Instead, they win by essentially showing that their condition prevents them from doing a full-time job on a long term basis.

 However, SSA will not just take your word for it that you cannot work.
 SSA will want to see medical evidence showing that your condition is long term, severe, and debilitating.
 SSA will also take into account factors like your age, education, and past work experience in deciding whether you meet this standard.
 For example, it is easier to win disability benefits based on arthritis when you are fifty years old or older than when you are younger.